Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-This work was supported by the UK Natural Environment Research Council (NERC) under the UKRI TWINE programme (grant number \texttt{NE/Z503381/1}) and the Doctoral Training Partnership in Environmental Research (\texttt{NE/S007474/1}), the UK Engineering and Physical Sciences Research Council (EPSRC) From Sensing to Collaboration Programme Grant (\texttt{EP/V000748/1}), and the Innovate UK AutoInspect Grant (\texttt{1004416}).
-The authors would like to gratefully acknowledge the contribution of the Met Office and the University of East Anglia, who gave permission for the \sysshort{} system to be trialled in their glider campaigns.
-We thank Christopher Auckland \& Rob Hall (University of East Anglia), who helped design the additional features for the \Esw~campaign.
+This work was supported by the UK Natural Environment Research Council (NERC) under the UKRI TWINE programme (grant number \texttt{NE/Z503381/1}) and the Doctoral Training Partnership in Environmental Research (\texttt{NE/S007474/1}).
+It was also supported by the UK Engineering and Physical Sciences Research Council (EPSRC) From Sensing to Collaboration Programme Grant (\texttt{EP/V000748/1}) and the Innovate UK AutoInspect Grant (\texttt{1004416}).
+The authors would like to gratefully acknowledge the contribution of the UK Met Office and the University of East Anglia, who gave permission for the \sysshort{} system to be trialled in their glider campaigns.
+The \Esw{} glider campaign was funded by the UK NERC (grant number \texttt{NE/X004872/1}).
 Lastly, we acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work (see \url{http://dx.doi.org/10.5281/zenodo.22558}).

-\section{Additional Information}
+\section{ADDITIONAL INFORMATION}

 A patent application has been submitted on the work covered in this paper, which was first filed on 19 December 2024 under UK application number \texttt{GB2418678.5}.